 According to Seattle-based registered dietitian Ginger Hultin, M.S., RDN, author of Anti-Inflammatory Diet Meal Prep, "when you think about heart health, consider three things: high-fiber foods; unsaturated fatty acids, especially omega-3s; and antioxidants."
 Luckily, there are loads of good-for-you, heart-friendly snack options that fit these criteria.

 Fresh & crunchy snacks:

-This water-packed, fiber-rich veggie is a versatile, crunchy option rich in phenolic compounds and touted for its powerful antioxidant properties.
+This water-packed, fiber-rich veggie is a versatile, crunchy option rich in phenolic compounds6 and touted for its powerful antioxidant properties7.
 Celery is not only simple to eat (and digest), but it's also easy to carry with you for a snack.
 You can eat it raw (after a thorough wash) or roasted (who knew?).
 Also, consider adding some nut butter to round out this snack.

 Rice cakes are made by heating rice grains and puffing them together into cookie-shaped patties.
 By themselves, rice cakes aren't the most nutrient-rich option, but they are a versatile vehicle for heart-healthy toppings.
 Try putting a few avocado slices or a spoonful of almond butter on top for a nourishing treat.

 "Foods like nuts and seeds contain fiber, omega-3s, and antioxidants, so snacking on a trail mix or a handful of nuts can be very heart-healthy," says Hultin—and we couldn't agree more.
 Reach for a handful of pistachios, almonds, walnuts, macadamias, cashews, or even a spoonful of nut butter—the options are endless for this simple snack packed with heart-healthy fats.

 Roasted fava beans